LoyaltyOne

 LoyaltyOne, Co. provides loyalty marketing services to enterprises in retail, financial services, grocery, petroleum retail, travel, and hospitality sectors globally.
-Under the Alliance Data umbrella, it offer services in coalition loyalty programs, analytics and retail solutions, loyalty consulting and customer analytics.
+Under the Alliance Data umbrella, it offers services in coalition loyalty programs, analytics and retail solutions, loyalty consulting and customer analytics.

 On March 10, 2023, LoyaltyOne filed for bankruptcy.

 History

 In 1991, entrepreneurs Craig Underwood, Sam Duboc, and Rob Gierkink began planning a coalition loyalty program, involving partners drawn from retail and financial services sectors.
 This resulted in the March 1992 launch of the Air Miles reward program.
 In 1998, Alliance Data acquired Loyalty Management Group Canada Inc., parent company of the AIR MILES program, and in 2008 renamed it LoyaltyOne.

 Businesses

 Air Miles

 Air Miles is a Canadian rewards program, with over 11 million active collector accounts within approximately two-thirds of all Canadian households.
 Cash Rewards or Dream Rewards are redeemable with hundreds of rewards partners across Canada.